-In addition to collecting the aggregated reports about college and university enrollment and graduation, Promise Neighborhoods should also track whether individual Promise Neighborhood participants included in the case management system enroll in post-secondary institutions, need remediation, and graduate from post-secondary institutions.
+In addition to collecting the aggregated reports about college and university enrollment and graduation, Promise Neighborhoods should also track whether individual Promise Neighborhood participants included in the case management system enroll in and graduate from post-secondary institutions.
 Promise Neighborhoods should track the post-secondary progress of their students for their own records and assessments.

 Data collection.
-For data elements 7a and 7c, Promise Neighborhoods should receive an individual-level identified file from the privately operated post-secondary tracking service.
+Promise Neighborhoods should receive an individual-level identified file from the privately operated post-secondary tracking service.
 The individual level data should have enough identifying information so that the post-secondary records can be merged to the Promise Neighborhood student case management records.
-For data elements 7b and 7d, Promise Neighborhoods will track the information directly from the high school alumni.